What are Places of Deposit?

 Preservation

-- and BS 4971:2017 – Conservation and care of archive and library collections.
+- BS 4971:2017 – Conservation and care of archive and library collections.

 Access

 A Place of Deposit is free to exploit the public records in its custody in the same way as it would the rest of its holdings.
-However, this is subject to any constraints imposed by information, intellectual property or other legislation, and to the requirement to provide reasonable free public access.
+However, this is subject to any constraints imposed by information, intellectual property or other legislation, and to the requirement to provide free public access.

 Management of public records

-Places of Deposit are required to temporarily return records to the depositing body if requested to do so and when there is a justifiable business need.
+The procedure should follow that set out for depositing bodies that are borrowing accessioned records held by us.
 Only the originating organisation (or its successor) can request records and the depositor should provide a single, named point of contact.
 Records should be returned to the Place of Deposit within six weeks.

 Loans